Generate your client ID.

 SCIM can be used with Command in order to create and modify users and groups.
 This document discusses setting up SCIM with Okta.
 This requires that you have Okta Lifecycle Management.

-- API Token - This allows you to connect to the Verkada SCIM endpoint.
+API Token - This allows you to connect to the Verkada SCIM endpoint.
 This token is unique per the Verkada organization.
-To acquire this token, contact support.
-They will need a list of your email domains and will generate the API Token for you.
+This article explains how to acquire a SCIM API token.

 The SCIM integration allows for user and group creation, management, and deletion for Verkada.